targeted-DK/targeted-DK.github.io/_posts/2024-02-18-Convolutional Architecture.md

 ![](/images/2024-02-18/18.png)

 - Receptive Field
-The receptive field of a unit is the region of the input feature map whose values contribute to the response of that unit (either in the previous layer or in the initial image)
+The receptive field of a unit is the region of the input feature map whose values contribute to the response of that unit (either in the previous layer or in the initial image).
+What is the spacial region big enough to extract information from architecture / image?
 ![](/images/2024-02-18/19.png)